2020 Major League Baseball postseason: (1) Los Angeles Dodgers vs. (8) Milwaukee Brewers

 This was the second postseason meeting between the Dodgers and Brewers.
 The first was the NLCS in 2018, which Los Angeles won in seven games before falling in the World Series.
 The Dodgers swept the Brewers to advance to the NLDS for the eighth year in a row.

 In Game 1, the Dodgers jumped out to an early 3–0 lead, but it was narrowed to one thanks to a two-run blast from Orlando Arcia.
 However, Corey Seager would extend the Dodgers’ lead to two in the bottom of the seventh, which was good enough to secure the victory.
 Clayton Kershaw and Brusdar Graterol would silence the Milwaukee offense in Game 2 as the Dodgers won 3–0 to close out the series.

-Both teams would meet again in the NLCS in 2025, which the Dodgers also won in a sweep.
+Both teams would meet again in the NLCS in 2025, which the Dodgers also won in a sweep en route to repeating as World Series champions.